yosssi/docker-go1.2-mongo2.4/README.md

-docker-go-mongo
+docker-go1.2-mongo2.4
 ===============

-Dockerfile for Go and MongoDB
+Dockerfile for Go 1.2 and MongoDB 2.4